C++: Standard library

+A major influence on the standard library was the Standard Template Library (STL), a generic programming library proposed to the C++ standards committee by Alexander Stepanov and Meng Lee in 1994.
+Its model of containers, iterators, and generic algorithms became part of the Standard C++ Library, although the standard library also includes many other facilities, such as input/output, localization, diagnostics, and the C library subset.

 C++ Core Guidelines

-The C++ Core Guidelines are an initiative led by Bjarne Stroustrup, the inventor of C++, and Herb Sutter, the convener and chair of the C++ ISO Working Group, to help programmers write 'Modern C++' by using best practices for the language standards C++11 and newer, and to help developers of compilers and static checking tools to create rules for catching bad programming practices.
+The C++ Core Guidelines are an initiative led by Stroustrup and Herb Sutter, the convener and chair of the C++ ISO Working Group, to help programmers write 'Modern C++' by using best practices for the language standards C++11 and newer, and to help developers of compilers and static checking tools to create rules for catching bad programming practices.
 The main aim is to efficiently and consistently write type and resource safe C++.
+Despite this, the guidelines are not endorsed by the ISO C++ standards committee and do not represent the consensus of the committee.

 The Core Guidelines were announced in the opening keynote at CPPCon 2015.

-The Guidelines are accompanied by the Guideline Support Library (GSL), a header only library of types and functions to implement the Core Guidelines and static checker tools for enforcing Guideline rules.
+The Guidelines are accompanied by the Guideline Support Library (GSL), a header-only library of types and functions to implement the Core Guidelines and static checker tools for enforcing Guideline rules.
+One of the largest implementations of this is Microsoft's implementation.
+Many of the existing features in the GSL have been later integrated into the language, such as std::byte, smart pointers, and std::span.

 Compatibility

 To give compiler vendors greater freedom, the C++ standards committee decided not to dictate the implementation of name mangling, exception handling, and other implementation-specific features.
 The downside of this decision is that object code produced by different compilers is expected to be incompatible.
 There are, however, attempts to standardize compilers for particular machines or operating systems.
 For example, the Itanium C++ ABI is processor-independent (despite its name) and is implemented by GCC and Clang.